HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Formal Authorization

-In Provider to Provider transactions, there are situations where one must supply a formal authorization for each individual data request.
+In Provider to Provider transactions, there are situations where one must supply a formal authorization for each data request.
 In Payer to Provider and some Provider to Provider transactions, an overall data sharing agreement makes the need for such individual authorizations unnecessary.
 Where such individual authorizations are not required, Task can be used alone.
 When a formal request for the information to be shared is needed it is represented by either a [CommunicationRequest] or [ServiceRequest] and referenced by Task using the `Task.basedOn` element.
-A use case with an authorization is illustrated in the example below.
+A use case with authorization is illustrated in the example below.

 The [HL7 FHIR-I Workflow project] is working on a set of rules for in which circumstances it's sufficient to use Task alone to ask for an action to be performed and when the Task needs to be accompanied by a Request resource.
 The project's work is incomplete, but the preliminary conclusion is that Task can (and even should) exist without a Request resource for some situations.
-Note that these rules are intended to be used in addition to the organization's own business practices to assist in the decision making of the information providers.
+Note that these rules are intended to be used in addition to the organization's business practices to assist in the decision-making of the information providers.
 {:.stu-note}

 #### Example Task Based Transaction with a Formal Authorization

-In this scenario, a referred-to Provider Seeks Patient B's Active Conditions from referring Provider to support performing the requested service.
+In this scenario, a referred-to Provider Seeks Patient B's Active Conditions from referring the Provider to support performing the requested service.

 ##### Preconditions and Assumptions: